writecrow/tag_converter/README.md

 cd tag-converter
 composer install
 ```
-As shown in `index.php`, add the library to your file & the Composer autoloader:
+As shown in `demo/index.php`, add the library to your file & the Composer autoloader:

 ```php
 require 'vendor/autoload.php';